Praentice/DFRecipes/docs/Cryptography/Cheatsheet/RSA.md

 1) Retrieve the modulus and exponent of your public key and see if the resulting number (modulus) have known factors.
 If it is the case, then you should be able to regenerate from there the private key.

-2) If the factors of the modulus are unknown but the modulus is a very short number compared to the standard length used, you can try to compute the factors of the modulus by using the following script :
+2) If the factors of the modulus are unknown but the modulus is a very short number compared to the standard length used, you can try to compute the factors of the modulus by using this [script.](https://github.com/RsaCtfTool/RsaCtfTool)

-??? error

-    to do

 ### Bruteforce encrypted private key
 Sometimes, you may encouter an encrypted private key.
-That means that a passphrase or key file is required to decrypt it before being able to use it.
+That means that a passphrase or key file is required to decrypt the private key before being able to use it.
 However, you should try the following steps if you want to decrypt the key.

 1) Search in the filesystem or the memory dump of the evidence to see if there is no trace of a password which could be linked to the encrypted private key file.